AY2324S2-CS2103T-T10-3/tp/docs/UserGuide.md

 ![after inviting participant](images/afterinvite.png)

-### Exporting the chosen details of all the filtered persons to a CSV file.
+### Exporting the chosen details of all the filtered persons to a CSV file: `export`

 **Format:** `export n/ p/ e/ a/`

 **Description:**

 Exports only the chosen details of all filtered persons to a CSV file.
+Currently, the command only supports the export of name, phone, email and address.
+The command will not support the export of tags due to privacy concerns and rare usage.
+The exported information will be in the file `exported_participant_data.csv`.

 <box type="warning" seamless>